Everything You Need to Know About Smoking & Cannabis in Reykjavík

 While smoking is becoming a smaller and smaller part of Icelandic life and culture, most locals are tolerant of smoking visitors so long as they do so respectfully.
 Here are a few tips to help you make sure you stay respectful while smoking in Iceland:

-• If you are in a busy outdoor area move away from people or ask them if they mind you smoking if it’s not possible to get away
+- If you are in a busy outdoor area, move away from people or ask them if they mind you smoking if it’s not possible to get away.

-• When in a restaurant or bar, ask the staff where the designated smoking area is located
+- When in a restaurant or bar, ask the staff where the designated smoking area is located.

-• Make sure to dispose of your cigarette butts in a respectful way.
-In Reykjavik, there are plenty of cigarette disposal bins where you can dispose of them.
+- Make sure to dispose of your cigarette butts in a respectful way.
+In Reykjavík, there are plenty of cigarette disposal bins where you can dispose of them.

 If you’re preparing for a trip to Iceland, find out more about the country’s culture and browse our rental cars to find the perfect one for your trip!